wizgurl101/Cake-Shop-Web-Application/README.md

 </p>

 ## Description
-This is a web application that allow users to create an account with a fictional bakery, Delightful Sweets, and order baked goods such as cake and pies to be made and deliver to.
+This is a web application that allow users to create an account with a fictional bakery, Delightful Sweets.
+User can then place an order to be delivery on a particular date.
+The "fake" bakery can use the admin account to manage their orders and see a list of baked goods needed to be made for the current day.

 ## About the project
 This personal project was started for me to learn and practice making a full-stack web application using the following technologies: